iamakash-ai/iamakash-ai/README.md

 - Completed the Generative AI with Large Language Models certification.
 - Contributed to open-source deep learning projects on GitHub.
-- Published research papers on advancements in Generative AI.

 ## Get in Touch